UXSoc/uxsoc-apps-cms/src/pages/index.md

         title: 'Marketing: Featured Submissions'
       - description: >-
-          Learn the skills that will refine your documents into tip-top shape for your organization snd your personal life.
+          Learn the skills that will refine your documents into tip-top shape for your organization and your personal life.
 With bi-weekly learning sessions, learn more about best practices in document/project set-up and management, content auditing, effective writing and pristine documentation systems.
 Here, the way you’ll manage your files will